Oilers Gameday: Vs. Canadiens

-The Edmonton Oilers rebounded nicely on Thursday night and largely controlled the game in a 5-2 victory over the Vancouver Canucks.
-Tonight, they’ll have a different test as they play host to the Montreal Canadiens at Rogers Place on Hockey Night in Canada.
+Once again, the Edmonton Oilers find themselves trying to avoid a sweep in their two-game miniseries with a divisional opponent.
+This time, the Oilers will look to avoid handing the Montreal Canadiens the first four points of their season.
+The good news?
+Edmonton responded quite nicely in this spot against the Vancouver Canucks last week.

-It’s the first of a two-game set between the teams, who will be off on Sunday and then play again Monday night.
-Overall, it is the first of nine meetings between the teams.
-Edmonton swept the season series with a pair of regulation victories in 2019-20.
+Edmonton’s 5-1 loss to the Canadiens was their first regulation loss in six games (5-0-1) against Montreal, and the first since March 2017.
+It was an ugly effort that also included some terrific goaltending on Montreal’s end and some bad bounces against Edmonton.

-Carey Price starts for the Canadiens, while Mikko Koskinen gets the nod for the Oilers.
+Jake Allen will make his debut for the Canadiens tonight, while Mikko Koskinen gets the go for the Oilers.

 Keys To The Game: